The application deadline is January 15, 2018, 11:00pm CST.

 Physical portfolios and/or discs are not accepted and will not be reviewed.

-- For international students: Applicants must meet both the University of Illinois and the School of Art + Design TOEFL/IELTS requirements.
-For details and information about University requirements see http://www.grad.illinois.edu/admissions/instructions/04
+- For international students: TOEFL/IELTS test scores.
+For details and information about University English Proficiency requirements go here

 - The School of Art + Design's English Proficiency Standards are higher than the general campus requirements: for Limited Status Admission we require a minimum total TOEFL score of 96 iBT, or a 6.5 IELTS score of 6 or higher in all sub-sections, and for the speak section at least a 7.

-Students admitted on limited status will be required to take an English Placement Test (EPT) http://www.linguistics.illinois.edu/students/placement/ shortly after arrival on campus.
+- Students admitted on limited status will be required to take an English Placement Test (EPT) http://www.linguistics.illinois.edu/students/placement/ shortly after arrival on campus.
 Depending on the results of this test, Limited Status students may be asked to take additional English as a Second Language (ESL) classes.
-Please be aware that ESL courses do not count toward agree requirements.
+Please be aware that ESL courses do not count toward the degree requirements.

 Financial Aid and Funding